AnesFoufa/githublfs/readme.rst

 Production warning
 ------------------
 This library is still experimental.
-If you use it in productuin, please pin the exact version in your requirements, including the minor number.
+If you use it in production, please pin the exact version in your requirements, including the minor number.